-Trouble is, it’s time consuming to try to figure out how to create your own marketing plan, and costly if you try to get someone else to do it for you.
+The trouble is, it’s time-consuming to try to figure out how to create your own book marketing plan from scratch, and costly if you pay someone else to do it for you.
 That’s why many authors simply skip it.

-However, studies show that the more you put into marketing your book, the more books you’re likely to sell.
+However, evidence shows that the more you put into marketing your book, the more books you’re likely to sell.
 Which makes sense if you think about it.
 Marketing your book is really just about raising awareness.
 If people don’t know your book exists, how can they buy it?

 So here is one solution, my pared-down, super-time-saving, and, in fact, the Word’s Shortest Book Marketing Plan.